JetBrains/teamcity-documentation/topics/continuous-delivery-to-windows-azure-web-sites-or-iis.md

 By thinking of a deployment as a chain of builds, doing deployments from TeamCity is not too hard.
 In this tutorial, we've used WebDeploy as an example means of transferring build artifacts to a target environment, but this could also have been another solution (like xcopy).

 Using VCS labeling, it's also possible to label sources when a specific deployment happens.
-By pinning builds (optionally through the TeamCity API), we can make sure that build cleanup does not remove certain builds and artifacts.
+By pinning builds (optionally through the TeamCity API), we can make sure that build clean-up does not remove certain builds and artifacts.

 __ __